Planning for SharePoint 2013 on Azure Infrastructure Services

-A Windows Azure Virtual Machine is created from an image or a disk, and all Virtual Machines use one operating system disk, a temporary local disk, and possibly multiple data disks.
-All images and disks, except the temporary local disk, are created from Virtual Hard Disk (VHD) files stored as page blobs in a storage account in Windows Azure.
-You can use platform images that are available in Windows Azure to create virtual machines or you can upload your own images to create customized virtual machines.
-The disks that are created from images are also stored in Windows Azure storage.
+You create an Azure Virtual Machine from an image or a disk, and all virtual machines use one operating system disk, a temporary local disk, and possibly multiple data disks.
+All images and disks, except the temporary local disk, are created from VHD files stored as page blobs in a storage account in Azure.
+You can use platform images that are available in Azure to create virtual machines or you can upload your own images.
+The disks that are created from images are also stored in Azure storage.
 You can easily create new virtual machines from existing disks.

-A VHD file is stored as a page blob in Windows Azure storage and can be used for creating images, operating system disks, or data disks in Windows Azure.
-You can upload a VHD file to Windows Azure and manage it just as you would any other page blob.
+A VHD file is stored as a page blob in Azure storage and can be used for creating images, operating system disks, or data disks in Azure.
+You can upload a VHD file to Azure and manage it just as you would any other page blob.
+VHD files can be copied or moved and they can be deleted as long as they are not being referenced by a disk.
+A VHD file is stored as a page blob in Azure storage and can be used for creating images, operating system disks, or data disks.
+You can upload a VHD file to Azure and manage it just as you would any other page blob.
 VHD files can be copied or moved and they can be deleted as long as they are not being referenced by a disk.
 For more information about page blobs, see Understanding Block Blobs and Page Blobs.

 An image is a VHD file that you can use as a template to create a new virtual machine.
 An image is a template because it doesn’t have specific settings like a configured virtual machine, such as the computer name and user account settings.
-Think of these as sysprep’d images.
-You can use Platform Images from the Image Gallery which are provided by Microsoft to create virtual machines or you can create your own images.
+Think of these as images prepared with the SysPrep tool.
+You can use Platform Images from the Image Gallery, which are provided by Microsoft to create virtual machines or you can create your own images.

-This SharePoint 2013 trial license can be upgraded to a fully licensed version.
-To convert a license type and enter the product key
+The SharePoint 2013 Trial license can be upgraded to a fully licensed version.
+To convert a license type and enter the product key, do the following:

 On the Central Administration Web site, in the Upgrade and Migration section, click Convert farm license type.

-On the Convert License Type page, in the Enter the Product Key box, type the new product key and then click OK.
+On the Convert License Type page, in the Enter the Product Key box, type your SharePoint 2013 product key and then click OK.

-You use disks in different ways with a virtual machine in Windows Azure.
+You use disks in different ways with a virtual machine in Azure.
 An operating system disk is a VHD that you use to provide an operating system for a virtual machine.
 A data disk is a VHD that you attach to a virtual machine to store application data.
-You can create and delete disks whenever you need to.
+You can create and delete disks as needed.

-You choose from multiple ways to create disks depending on the needs of your application.
+You can choose from multiple ways to create disks depending on the needs of your application.
 For example, a typical way to create an operating system disk is to use an image from the Image Gallery when you create a virtual machine and an operating system disk is created for you.
 You can create a data disk by attaching an empty disk to a virtual machine and a new data disk is created for you.
 You can also create a disk by using a VHD file that has been uploaded or copied to a storage account in your subscription.
-You can’t use the portal to upload VHD files, but you can use other tools that work with Windows Azure storage to upload or copy the file including the Windows Azure PowerShell CmdLets.
-See http://michaelwasham.com/2013/03/27/windows-azure-powershell-cmdlets-now-supports-storage/ for more information.
+You can’t use the portal to upload VHD files, but you can use other tools that work with Azure storage to upload or copy the file, including Azure PowerShell commands.
+For more information, see Azure PowerShell Cmdlets Now Supports Storage.

 A data disk is a VHD that can be attached to a running virtual machine to persistently store application data.
-You can upload and attach a data disk that already contains data to the virtual machine, or you can use the Windows Azure Management Portal to attach an empty disk to the machine.
+You can upload and attach a data disk that already contains data to the virtual machine or you can use the Azure Management Portal to attach an empty disk to the machine.
 The maximum size of a data disk is 1 TB and you are limited in the number of disks that you can attach to a virtual machine based on the size of the machine.
-Data disks are registered as SCSI drives and you can make them available for use within the operating system using the disk manage in Windows.
-The following table lists the number of attached disks that are allowed for each size of virtual machine.
+Data disks are registered as SCSI drives and you can make them available for use within Windows using Server Manager or the Disk Management snap-in.
+The following table lists the number of attached disks that are allowed for each virtual machine size.

 Temporary local disk

-Each virtual machine that you create has a temporary local disk, which is labeled as the D drive.
+Each virtual machine that you create has a temporary local disk, which is labeled as the D: drive.
 This disk is used by applications and processes running in the virtual machine for transient and temporary storage of data.
 It is also used to store page files for the operating system.
-Note that this drive letter cannot be changed and any data will not survive a machine failure or any other operation that requires moving the virtual machine to another piece of hardware.
+Note that this drive letter cannot be changed and any data on the D: drive will not survive a machine failure or any other operation that requires moving the virtual machine to another piece of hardware.

 The operating system disk and data disk has a host caching setting (sometimes called host-cache mode) that enables improved performance under some circumstances.
 However, these settings can negatively affect performance in other circumstances, depending on the application.
-Host caching is OFF by default for both read operations and write operations for data disks.
-Host caching is ON by default for read and write operations for operating system disks.
+Please note the default settings:

 RDP and Remote PowerShell

-You should always create a virtual network within Windows Azure before deploying any new virtual machines.
-Creating a virtual network will allow you to group your virtual machines together within the datacenter as well as allow you to divide and influence the IP address ranges given to your virtual machines.
+You should always create a virtual network within Azure before deploying any new virtual machines.
+Creating a virtual network will allow you to group your virtual machines together and allow you to divide and determine the ranges of IP addresses assigned to your virtual machines.

-It is important to note that Windows Azure itself uses several IP addresses.
-This means the first virtual machine you add typically has the 4th IP address in the range.
-For example, in a 10.0.0.0/11 subnet, the IP address of your first virtual machine will be 10.0.0.4.
+It is important to note that Azure itself uses several addresses from the IPv4 address range for each subnet.
+The first virtual machine you add to a subnet typically has the fourth IP address in the range.
+For example, for the subnet with the address range 10.0.0.0/24 (or 10.0.0.0 with the subnet mask 255.255.255.0), the IP address of your first virtual machine will be 10.0.0.4.

 Firewalls and Endpoints

-Windows Azure will simply round-robin the traffic between the nodes.
-You can have up 50 virtual machines behind a single load balanced endpoint.
-When you add virtual machines to a load balanced endpoint you should also create an availability set.
-You can only load balance traffic from the public internet, there is no provision to load balance internal traffic.
+For a load-balanced endpoint, Azure randomly distributes the traffic between the configured virtual machines.
+You can have up 50 virtual machines for a load-balanced endpoint.
+When you add virtual machines to a load-balanced endpoint, you should also create an availability set.

-For deployments where you need high availability you should deploy more than one virtual machine for each particular role.
-By using multiple virtual machines in your application, you can make sure that your application is available during local network failures, local disk hardware failures, and any planned downtime that the platform may require.
+For workloads that require high availability, you should deploy more than one virtual machine for each particular role.
+By using multiple virtual machines, you can make sure that your application is available during local network reachability failures, local disk hardware failures, and any planned downtime that the platform may require.